Frequently Asked Questions

 Why is it important to report student conduct violations?

-Southeastern prides itself for being a caring University.
-We encourage students to help in maintaining a culture of care by assisting us in educating students whom violate the code of conduct and to help provide a safe campus environment for all University members.
-Safety is an important aspect of University settings.
+Southeastern prides itself on being a caring university.
+We encourage students to help in maintaining a culture of care by assisting us in educating students who violate the code of conduct and to help provide a safe campus environment for all university members.
+Safety is an important aspect of university settings.
 By reporting student conduct violations, you are helping to contribute to a safe and secure environment for yourself and others.

-A Disciplinary Conference is an informal meeting between the student respondent and a Student Conduct Officer.
-At the Disciplinary Conference the student is given the opportunity to discuss the incident in question, be informed of their student rights, review the alleged charges, examine information, and discuss the conduct process.
-If the respondent admits responsibility to violating the Student Code of Conduct, the student may sign an Administrative Agreement accepting the imposition of sanctions and waive the right for a formal hearing and appeal.
+A disciplinary conference is an informal meeting between the student respondent and a student conduct officer.
+At the disciplinary conference, the student is given the opportunity to discuss the incident in question, be informed of their student rights, review the alleged charges, examine information, and discuss the conduct process.
+If the respondent admits responsibility for violating the Student Code of Conduct, the student may sign an Administrative Agreement accepting the imposition of sanctions and waive the right to a formal hearing and appeal.

-A Hearing is a formal meeting between the compaintant, respondent, witnesses, and a Hearing Board composed of administrators and students, in order to gather information from all involved parties regarding the incident in question.
+A hearing is a formal meeting between the complainant, respondent, witnesses, and a hearing board composed of administrators and students in order to gather information from all involved parties regarding the incident in question.
 If the student respondent is found responsible, the Hearing Board will recommend a typical range of sanctions for the infraction for the Office of Student Advocacy and Accountability to impose.

 What standard is used in determining if a conduct violation has occurred?